Austria corporate tax - guide for international expansion

 A sole proprietorship is quick and easy to set up, and suited to an individual who is unlikely to employ others.
 Your personal and business finances are not viewed as separate, which means your personal debt and taxes, and those of your business, are treated as one entity.
 If your business owes money or falls into debt, you can be personally liable for this.

-A partnership arrangement is made between at least two people (with a maximum of 20 people).
+A General Partnership arrangement is made between at least two people (with a maximum of 20 people).
 The business is not a separate entity to the partners, so if the company has financial problems the partners can be liable for repaying any debt.

-In a limited partnership, there's one general partner who’s responsible for the liability of the company, but there may also be limited partners who aren't personally liable beyond their agreed contribution to the business.
+You can also open a Limited Partnership.
+This is where there’s one general partner who’s responsible for the liability of the company, but there may also be limited partners who aren't personally liable beyond their agreed contribution to the business.

-A company also has limited liability, making it a common choice.
+A Private Limited Company has limited liability, making it a common choice.
 There must be at least one registered director and one shareholder - usually a private company would have 50 or fewer members, and a public company can be larger.
-This entity type gives more flexibility to the owners, but is also more complex in terms of record keeping, accounting and tax.

-How you can start a business in Singapore from the UK or as a British citizen will depend a bit on your personal situation and whether or not you’re already in Singapore5.
+The process for starting a business in Singapore from the UK or as a British citizen will depend a bit on your personal situation and whether or not you’re already in Singapore.

-To apply for an EntrePass you’ll need to provide7:
+To apply for an EntrePass you’ll need to provide2:

 - Your passport